-- (b) After selecting an Offeror's proposal and completing negotiations with the Offeror, the Public Body may enter into the Cooperative Project Delivery Agreement with the selected Private Entity.
-An Affected Jurisdiction may be a party to a Cooperative Project Delivery Agreement entered into by another Public Body. - (c) All Cooperative Project Delivery Agreements procured under RCW 39.10.500 through .580 shall include provisions expressly addressing each of the following: - (1) the planning, acquisition, engineering, financing, development, design, construction, reconstruction, replacement, improvement, maintenance, management, repair, or operation of a Cooperatively-Delivered Facility, including provisions for the replacement and relocation of utility facilities; - (2) the term of the Cooperative Project Delivery Agreement, which shall not exceed 50 years unless authorized in the review process described in RCW 39.10.580; - (3) the type of interest, if any, the Concessionaire shall have in the Cooperatively-Delivered Facility, and the means of compensation to the Concessionaire, whether through direct payment by the Public Body, User Fees, grants, credits, or otherwise, and any incentives or deductions based on performance, safety, or other criteria; - (4) whether User Fees will be collected on the Cooperatively-Delivered Facility, and the basis by which such User Fees shall be determined and modified; - (5) grounds for termination of the Cooperative Project Delivery Agreement by the Public Body or Concessionaire, and the procedures and compensation, if any, upon termination; - (6) filing by the Concessionaire, on a periodic basis, of performance, service, utilization, efficiency, financial, and other reports identified by the Public Body, in a form acceptable to the Public Body; - (7) the rights and duties of the Concessionaire, the Public Body, and other state and local governmental entities with respect to use of the Cooperatively-Delivered Facility; - (8) provisions requiring the Concessionaire to: - (i) obtain bonds required by RCW Chapter 39.08, covering all construction, reconstruction or maintenance, including capital maintenance, work of the project; - (ii) require the payment of prevailing wages for labor performed on the project in accordance with RCW Chapter 39.12; and
+- (a) The Request for Proposals regarding a Public-Private Agreement shall contain a draft form of Agreement. - (b) After selecting an Offeror's proposal and completing any negotiations with such Offeror, the Public Body may enter into the Public-Private Agreement with the selected Private Entity.
+An Affected Jurisdiction may be a party to a Public-Private Agreement entered into by another Public Body. - (c) All Public-Private Agreements procured under RCW 39.10.500 through .580 shall include provisions expressly addressing each of the following: - (1) the planning, permitting, acquisition, engineering, financing, development, design, construction, reconstruction, replacement, improvement, maintenance, management, repair, or operation of a Public-Private Facility, including provisions for the replacement and relocation of utility facilities; - (2) the term of the Public-Private Agreement, which shall not exceed 50 years unless authorized in the review process described in RCW 39.10.580; - (3) the type of interest, if any, the Concessionaire shall have in the Public-Private Facility, and the means of compensation to the Concessionaire, whether through direct payment by the Public Body, User Fees, grants, credits, property, or otherwise, and any incentives or deductions based on performance, safety, or other criteria; - (4) whether User Fees will be collected on the Public-Private Facility, and the basis by which such User Fees shall be determined and modified; - (5) grounds for termination of the Public-Private Agreement by the Public Body or Concessionaire, and the procedures and compensation, if any, upon termination; - (6) a security package securing the Concessionaire's performance of the Public-Private Agreement and protecting the Public Body in the event of default or non-performance by the Concessionaire, which security package may include, in the Public Body's discretion, performance bonds, letters of credit, security interests, and or other measures;

-- (iii) include, to the extent specified by the Public Body, participation by small business entities, disadvantaged business entities, veteran-owned businesses, minority and women-owned businesses, and any other underutilized businesses as the Concessionaire or Public Body may designate. - (9) the Concessionaire's plans for labor harmony for the entire term of the agreement, including construction, reconstruction and capital and routine maintenance and adequate remedies to address the Concessionaire's failure to maintain labor harmony which shall include, but not be limited to, assessment of liquidated damages and contract termination; - (10) the condition of physical quality, maintenance, and repair in which the Concessionaire must provide the Cooperatively-Delivered Facility to the Public Body upon expiration of the Cooperative Project Delivery Agreement; - (11) any restrictions or terms regarding the procurement or development of other projects that may compete with or otherwise impact the revenues, cost, or operation of the Cooperatively-Delivered Facility, and - (12) other terms and conditions as the Public Body may deem appropriate.
+- (7) filing by the Concessionaire, on a periodic basis, of performance, service, utilization, efficiency, financial, and other reports identified by the Public Body, in a form acceptable to the Public Body; - (8) the rights and duties of the Concessionaire, the Public Body, and other state and local governmental entities with respect to use of the Public-Private Facility; - (9) provisions requiring the Concessionaire to: - (i) cause a bond for the construction price to be executed and delivered consistent with the requirements of RCW Chapter 39.08, provided that for a Public-Private Agreement entered into pursuant to this section, the term "subcontractors," as used in RCW 39.08.010, shall include professional design consultants and sub-tier consultants engaged by the Concessionaire or its contractors; - (ii) require payment of prevailing wages for labor performed on the project in accordance with RCW Chapter 39.12; and - (iii) include, to the extent specified by the Public Body, participation by small business entities, disadvantaged business entities, veteran-owned businesses, minority and women-owned businesses, and any other underutilized businesses as the Concessionaire or Public Body may designate; - (10) the Concessionaire's plans for labor harmony for the entire term of the agreement, including construction, reconstruction and capital and routine maintenance and adequate remedies to address the Concessionaire's failure to maintain labor harmony which may include assessment of liquidated damages and contract termination; - (11) the condition of physical quality, maintenance, and repair in which the Concessionaire must provide the Public-Private Facility to the Public Body upon expiration of the Public-Private Agreement; - (12) any restrictions or terms regarding the procurement or development of other projects that may compete with or otherwise impact the revenues, cost, or operation of the Public-Private Facility, and - (13) other terms and conditions as the Public Body may deem appropriate.